 1. Toilet Paper Wedding Dress Design

 Our first choice for shower games is the perfect blend of goofiness and creative fun.
-The goal of this game is to divide people up into groups of between 2 and 4 people.
+The goal of this game is to divide your party up into groups of between 2 and 4 people.
 Hand each group a roll of toilet paper and have them designate someone in their group to be a model.
-The other members of the group will need to construct a wedding dress out of toilet paper that their model can wear.
+Next, the other members of the group will need to construct a wedding dress out of toilet paper that their model can wear.
 Whichever group has the best dress design wins the game.
 You can let the whole group vote for their top pick.
 If that has too much potential for tension, then the maid of honor or bride can be the judge.

 2. Toilet Paper Camping Tell-All Game

 Once everyone has their selected amount of toilet paper, let them know that for each sheet they have, they will have to state one fact about themselves out loud.
 The more toilet paper a person has, the more they will have to tell.
 The funnier the better when it comes to a large group, particularly if there’s lots of strangers.
-This is a great icebreaker game and allows large groups of individuals to get to know one another.
+This is a great icebreaker game and allows large groups of individuals to get to know one another better.

 3. Don’t Say the Word Game